Maldives profile

 President: Abdulla Yameen

+Abdulla Yameen acknowledged his defeat in the September 2018 presidential election, which was won by opposition leader Ibrahim Mohamed Solih in a surprise result.

-Abdulla Yameen won the presidential election run-off in November 2013, narrowly defeating the favourite Mohamed Nasheed in a ballot which voters hoped would end nearly two years of political turmoil.
+Mr Solih should take office in November.Mr Yameen had won a presidential election run-off in November 2013, narrowly defeating the favourite Mohamed Nasheed in a ballot which voters hoped would end nearly two years of sometimes violent political turmoil.

-The crisis occasionally spilled over into violent protests after Mr Nasheed, the Maldives' first democratically-elected president in 2008, was forced to resign in 2012 in what he said was a coup.
+Mr Nasheed, the Maldives' first democratically-elected president in 2008, resigned in 2012 after weeks of opposition protests which he described as a coup.

-Three attempts to hold the election were annulled or delayed in as many months.
+Political turmoil flared again early in 2018, when Mr Yameen refused to obey a court order to release nine political prisoners.
+The main opposition said the refusal amounted to a coup.
+The president declared a state of emergency.

-Mr Yameen is a half-brother of Maumoon Abdul Gayoom, whose autocratic rule lasted 30 years until 2008, and the new president has taken steps to restrict opposition protests against his government.
+Mr Yameen is a half-brother of Maumoon Abdul Gayoom, whose autocratic rule lasted 30 years until 2008.
+Mr Yameen himself took steps to restrict opposition protests against his government, and caused concern among neighbouring states over his close economic ties with China.

 MEDIA